-I mostly have this set on the list because it is terrifying and awesome, but it does have one very specific benefit that might tempt you into wearing it often: high poise per weight unit.
+I mostly have this set on the list because it is terrifying and awesome for its high poise per weight unit.
 This stat alone makes it worth using as a magic caster so that you can follow through with your spells without being interrupted by enemy hits.

 4. Faith Build Armors